kyleawayan/opus-quad-pro-dj-link-analysis/README.md

 The deck numbers on the OPUS-QUAD are as follows: 9 is deck 1, 10 is deck 2, 11 is deck 3, 12 is deck 4.

+### Absolute Position Packets

 ~~The OPUS-QUAD does not send high-precision position packets like the CDJ-3000 does.
 However the current beat number is included, and can be used to approximate a timecode with known beatgrid data.
 The [Beat Link Trigger software](#integration-with-beat-link-trigger) can achieve this.~~ **It has been recently found that the OPUS-QUAD does send back high-precision/absolute position packets, when using a CDJ keep alive packet**.
 However in this mode, it looks like data in the ["Metadata on song load" section](#metadata-on-song-load) is not sent on song load, and the ability to request for [phrase data (PSSI)](#phrase-data) does not work.
 See this [Zulip message](https://deep-symmetry.zulipchat.com/#narrow/channel/275322-beat-link-trigger/topic/Ableton.20Link.3A.20Sync.20phase/near/516333211) for more details, as well as this [preview video demonstrating the high-precision position packets being implemented in a Beat Link Trigger development version](https://deep-symmetry.zulipchat.com/#narrow/channel/275322-beat-link-trigger/topic/Opus.20Quad.20Integration/near/516555078).

 ### Metadata on song load

+> [!NOTE]
+> I have found that this packet is about one second delayed from when the song actually loads.
+It is better to track ID changes in the CDJ status packets, as this packet comes earlier.

 On song load, a low resolution album art is sent back, and two unknown types of data.
 It is sent on port 50002.